 Sheepskin Care: Machine-Washing

-How To Machine-Wash Sheepskin Rugs
+How To Hand-Wash Or Machine-Wash Sheepskin Rugs

 Looking after your sheepskin is actually really simple, but you'd be surprised how many people don't do it right and then blame the sheepskin when it goes wrong.
-Wool is an amazing natural fibre and actually - surprisingly - needs much less care than a lot of other fabrics.
+Wool is an amazing natural fibre and - surprisingly - needs much less care than a lot of other fabrics.
 It shirks dirt and odours and often, surprisingly often, a good shake or a brush or comb will avoid the need of washing where another fibre is filthy and smelly; but occasionally you will want to wash your sheepskin.

 Just follow these simple rules: -

-- Use "wool approved" detergent avoiding conditioners & additives
+- Use "wool approved" detergent, avoiding conditioners & additives

 - Keep it cool and be gentle

-- Brush and dry immediately and gently
+- Brush and dry immediately and gently without direct haet

 - If you don’t use one of our detergents, you must ALWAYS ensure the detergent you use is “Wool Approved”, or has a WoolMark™ logo on the package.